pinellolab/CRISPR-HAWK/README.md

 #### Off-targets Estimation (Optional)

-> 🐧 **Note**: Off-target estimation is only available on Linux-based operating systems and assumes you have successfully followed the installation instructions in the [Install CRISPRitz](#install-crispritz) section.
+> 🐧 **Note**: Off-target estimation is **only available on Linux-based operating systems** and assumes you have successfully followed the installation instructions in the [Install CRISPRitz](#151-install-crispritz-for-off-target-estimation) section.

 CRISPR-HAWK supports genome-wide off-target nomination through integration with [CRISPRitz](https://github.com/pinellolab/CRISPRitz), enabling the identification of potential unintended gRNA binding sites across the reference genome.

-> ⚠️ **Important**: Off-target nomination in CRISPR-HAWK is limited to the reference genome only, for performance and scalability reasons.
+> ⚠️ **Note**: Off-target nomination in CRISPR-HAWK is limited to the reference genome only, for performance and scalability reasons.
 If you need to estimate off-targets while accounting for genetic variants (e.g., SNVs, indels, population haplotypes), we recommend using [CRISPRme](https://github.com/pinellolab/CRISPRme) — a specialized, variant-aware off-target analysis tool.

 When enabled, the off-target module allows: